frictionlessdata/frictionlessdata.io/doc/tabular-data-package.md

 <h2 id="examples">Examples</h2>

-There are many examples of Simple Data Format data packages in the [datasets organization on github][datasets].
+There are many examples of Tabular Data Packages in the [datasets organization on github][datasets].
 Specific examples:

 [datasets]: https://github.com/datasets